Friday, February 26, 2016

 He would stand nice and tall with his paws on the handlebars, and pretend he was steering the motorbike.
 Awesome.

-Cuban refugee boat - providing shade for a friend
+Cuban refugee boat - shade for a friend

-Early in the morning a number of navy Marines and the municipal police arrived to check the boat.
+Early in the morning, several Navy Marines and the municipal police arrived to check the boat.
 Someone mentioned Cuban refugees.

 He had no idea what that meant but he and his friends thought that Christmas had arrived, as they nosed around in the castoffs for soggy crackers and discarded packaged foods.
 Living near the beach was always interesting.